Synergising semi-analytical models and hydrodynamical simulations to interpret JWST data from the first billion years

+The most massive halo in {\sc sphinx}$^{20}$ has a virial mass of $4.3 \times 10^{11} \Msun$, $9.5 \times 10^{10} \Msun$, $2.8 \times 10^{10} \Msun$ and $4.0 \times 10^{9} \Msun$ at $z \sim 5, 7, 9 $ and $12$, respectively.
+In this paper, we use all the simulated halos from {\sc sphinx}$^{20}$ more massive than $10^8 \,\Msun$, corresponding to the lowest halo mass in the merger tree for {\sc delphi}, in eleven snapshots from redshift 5 to 15.
+This results in a total of \num{48801}, \num{31338}, \num{15463} and \num{3481} {\sc sphinx}$^{20}$ sources at $z \sim 5, 7, 9$ and 12, respectively.
 We note that at any redshift, as expected from hierarchical structure formation, the HMFs from both the {\sc delphi} merger trees and {\sc sphinx}$^{20}$ follow the same shapes, as shown at $z \sim 5$ and $9$ in Fig. \ref{fig:hist_halo_mass}.
 However, given its analytic nature, at any redshift, the {\sc delphi} merger trees contain halos that are up to two orders of magnitude more massive than the most massive {\sc sphinx}$^{20}$ halos.